Nurse Practitioner Programs in California – 2020 Rankings

-What are the 8 Different Types of NP Specialization Options Offered in CA?
+What are the 8 Different Types of Specialization Options Offered with Nurse Practitioner programs in California?

 Advanced practice registered nurses can choose to provide care to a specific patient population by choosing an area of specialization.
 The following eight types of NP specialization programs are examples of options for students in California.